klessydra/T13x/README.md

 		d) ./cmake_configure.klessydra-t1-3th.gcc.sh

 		e) make vcompile

-		EXAMPLE TEST:
+		For running Klessydra tests; the variable "USE_KLESSYDRA_TEST" in the shell file is set to '1' by default.
+You only need to build and run your test
-		f) make testALU.vsimc
+		f) (e.g. make barrier_test.vsimc)

+		For running a PULPino test, set the variable "USE_KLESSYDRA_TEST" inside the shell file to 0, and re-execute the shell file again, and then run
+		g) (e.g. make testALU.vsimc)

 	IT"S DONE!!!!!!

-	Extra options: You can modify the cmake-configure file: for example, if you want to run zero-riscy without multiplication extensions change the variable "ZERO_RV32M" from '1' to '0' inside cmake_configure.zeroriscy.gcc.sh . save file and run
+EXTRA:

-6. In order to run tests in Modelsim, go to the build folder and do the following: make nameofthetest.vsim (or .vsimc to run a test without modelsim GUI)
+7. In order to run tests in Modelsim, go to the build folder and do the following: make nameofthetest.vsim (or .vsimc to run a test without modelsim GUI)

-7. The list of the tests that passed on Klessydra are available in the file SIMUL_TEST_REULTS.pdf